amul-sharma/Data-Science-Exercise/README.md

 Hello,

-My name is Amulya Sharma and this repository contains the deliverables for a Decision Science Exercise that I did for Zillow Group using Zillow's New Construction data
+My name is Amulya Sharma and this repository contains the deliverables for a Data Science Project that I worked on with Zillow Group using their New Construction data

 To find out more about this project, check out the Jupyter Notebook and Powerpoint Presentation!